rekab/gdoormon/README.md

 # gdoormon

 Shuts the garage door if it's left open for too long, configurable based on whether or not someone is home.

+There are literaly dozens of commercial an open source things that do this exact thing, this one is somewhat unique (AFAIK) because it:
+  - Determines if anyone is home by checking for registered wifi clients.
-Send alerts and controlled via XMPP.
+  - Sends alerts and can be controlled via XMPP.

-Determines who's home by polling an Airport for wireless clients.
+Determines who's home by polling an Airport for its wireless clients.
 Wireless clients need to register their MAC address via the webserver started on port 8080.